Skip to content

 Background & Motivation

-Core Idea: SAGE = Lion's sign direction + a novel \(O(d)\) adaptive damping scaling factor \(\mathbf{H}_t\).
-This factor is based on an EMA of gradient absolute values (\(L_1\) norm), is theoretically bounded with \(\|\mathbf{H}_t\|_\infty \leq 1.0\), applies stronger damping to high-variance dimensions, and degenerates to Lion's scaling of 1.0 for quiet dimensions.
+Core Idea: SAGE = Lion's sign direction + a new \(O(d)\) adaptive damping scaling factor \(\mathbf{H}_t\).
+This scaling factor is based on the EMA of absolute gradient values (\(L_1\) norm).
+It is theoretically bounded by \(\|\mathbf{H}_t\|_\infty \leq 1.0\), applying stronger damping to high-variance dimensions and reverting to Lion's 1.0 for stable dimensions.

 Method